 Lori was a participant in the Maine Math & Science Alliance's "Reach Center" design conference; and for several years was the recording secretary for the Governance Commitee of the Community Partnerships for Protecting Children of Cumberland County.

 Within the University community, she served two consecutive terms as treasurer of the Universities of Maine Professional Staff Association (UMPSA); and three consecutive terms on the Professional Staff Senate, which included being chair of the communications committee, newletter editor, and professional staff representative to the Faculty Senate.
-She returned to the Faculty Senate in the fall of 2012 as their official staff recorder of minutes.
+She returned to the service of the Faculty Senate in the fall of 2012 as their official staff recorder of minutes.